hominoids/SBC_Model_Framework/README.md

 "off" - GPIO model is off, mask is on and default will be used when called.
 "default" - GPIO model is on and uses the mask setting stored in sbc_models.cfg "none" - GPIO model is on and mask is off.
-"open", "block", "knockout", "vent" - to use specfic mask
+"open", "block", "knockout", "vent" - to use specific mask
 ```

 There are 4 different command line options for the UART: